EladFirebolt/godocs/docs/sql_reference/geography-data-type.md

 ## Input and output

-Firebolts supports creating `GEOGRAPHY` from the industry standard GeoJSON, Well-Known Text (WKT), and Well-Known Binary (WKB) representations, as well as the extended formats EWKT and EWKB introduced by the PostGIS extension.
+Firebolt supports creating `GEOGRAPHY` from the industry standard GeoJSON, Well-Known Text (WKT), and Well-Known Binary (WKB) representations, as well as the extended formats EWKT and EWKB introduced by the PostGIS extension.
 See the corresponding [function documentations](../sql_reference/functions-reference/geospatial/index.md) for further detail.

 ### Cast from BYTEA